UniStuttgart-VISUS/mm-tracking/README.md

 # Tracking Library `mm-tracking`

 The `mm-tracking` library provides the interface that allows to communicate with the tracking system in front of the Powerwall at the Visualization Research Center (VISUS) of the University of Stuttgart.
-This library can be used for interaction with tracking and button devices (stick, glasses).
+This library can be used for interaction with tracking devices (rigid-bodies) and button devices (stick, glasses).

 ---